b13/newspage/README.md

 This plugin comes with a couple of filters pre-shipped:
 - Category: both as a backend filter and front end filter
+- Categories: a front end filter that allows multiple categories to be selected
+    - this filter combines the selected filters using an **or** operation
 - Date: a front end filter that filters by year and month

 ### Custom Filters